Home Master's Degree Programs in Criminal Justice Master’s in Criminal Justice Programs in New Jersey

 Another area of success in New Jersey is victim rights.
 If victims are treated poorly by the justice system, they may often feel victimized all over again.
 A recent report indicates that New Jersey has extremely strong protective rights for victims (New Jersey Department of Law and Public Safety).

 If you have worked in the criminal justice industry before, you may already know a bit about the career options available to master’s degree graduates.
 Your path may take you into management, academia, legislation, or social justice.
-The Bureau of Labor Statistics reports that New Jersey correctional supervisors claim a median salary of $105,380 per year, and job openings are expected to increase at a rate of 30 jobs per year through 2026 (CareerOneStop, 2017).
-Criminal justice professors earn an average of $82,740 per year (Bureau of Labor Statistics, 2017).
-Demand for professors in this field may increase 12% by 2026 (CareerOneStop, 2017).
+The Bureau of Labor Statistics reports that New Jersey correctional supervisors claim a median salary of $104,280 per year (2022), and job openings are expected to remain steady through 2030 (CareerOneStop, 2022).
+Criminal justice professors earn an average of $79,320 per year (BLS, 2022).
+Demand for professors in this field may increase 16% by 2030 (CareerOneStop, 2022).

 What Will It Take to Earn My Criminal Justice Graduate Degree in New Jersey?